fleschutz/SI-math/README.md

 ```
   ├📂SI
   │  ├📄constants.hpp - with constants in SI units
-  │  ├📄Earth.hpp - with physical characteristics of planet Earth
+  │  ├📄Earth.hpp - with characteristics of planet Earth
   │  ├📄everything.hpp - contains everything for convenience
   │  ├📄formulas.hpp - with common formulas
   │  ├📄Jupiter.hpp - with physical characteristics of planet Jupiter